apache/nuttx/configs/open1788/README.txt

     3. This NSH has support for built-in applications enabled, however, no built-in configurations are built in the defulat configuration.

+    4. This configuration has DMA-based SD card support enabled by default.
+That support can be disabled as follow:

+       CONFIG_LPC17_GPDMA=n                : No DMA
+       CONFIG_ARCH_DMA=n
+       CONFIG_LPC17_SDCARD=n               : No SD card driver
+       CONFIG_SDIO_DMA=n                   : No SD card DMA
+       CONFIG_MMCSD=n                      : No MMC/SD driver support
+       CONFIG_FS_FAT=n                     : No FAT file system support

-    4. This configuration has been used for verifying SDRAM by modifying the configuration in the following ways:
+    5. This configuration has been used for verifying SDRAM by modifying the configuration in the following ways:

        CONFIG_LPC17_EMC=y                  : Enable the EMC